dtaht/blog-cerowrt/content/post/selective_unprotect.md

 inside of an RTT), so you could apply the "lower the retry rate" periodically triggered much like how pie works.

+Having rate control not aim for the perfect rate, but the slightly less than perfect rate that ensures enough loss seems fairly ideal... but hard.

 ## Ack thinning

 There's a well known technique for squeezing more bandwidth out of